 "G-Gamling...?" she whispered.

 Éowyn was sure that her body was numb.
-She forced her eyes open, and at that moment, none other than Éomer burst onto the scene, brightly crackling torch in hand.
+She forced her eyes open and at that moment, none other than Éomer burst onto the scene, bright and crackling torch in hand.

 "Éowyn!
-What is this racket?!" he demanded, surveying the area.
+What is this racket?!
+And this darkness?!" he demanded, surveying the area.
 The torch that he raised revealed all.

-Sprawled on the floor was a horrific creature, one of large stature, and seemingly one of fable.
+Sprawled on the floor was a horrific creature, one of formidable stature indeed, and seemingly one of fable.
 The General crept closer, seeing that the monstrosity made no move of alert.
 Placing the light to level of his eyes in order to see, his brows rose in disgust.

 "Such an abhorrence..." Éomer muttered, his mane of golden waves shaking with his head in disdain.
 He turned then to his sister, who remained plastered against the wall.
 "Are you harmed, my sister?"

 "No...
-I am well." she replied calmly, looking at the patchwork corpse upon the floor.
+I am well," she replied calmly, looking at the patchwork corpse upon the floor.
 Her steely grey eyes examined the scene, looking for an extra body which might belong to her savior.
 She spied none, much to her disappointment.
-Yet as she turned to alert a fellow court-goer of the event that had just transpired, a small movement caught her attention.
+Yet as she turned to alert a fellow courtier of the event that had just transpired, a small movement caught her attention.

-A pale hand twitched a finger from beneath the mystery beast.
-The appendage was easily recognizable.
+A pale hand twitched a finger from beneath the orcen beast.
+The pallor was easily recognizable.
 Suddenly, the hand fisted and forth from beneath the muscular beast came Gríma Wormtongue.

 "Counselor!" she gasped, kneeling by his side.
 Normally she would have been more than ecstatic to see the grey-skinned liar buried beneath the weight of corpses, hopefully with him in the same condition, but the moment was not nearly appropriate.
 She knew.

 "Éowyn, stand by the Worm," Éomer instructed of her.
-"I will alert the King of this event."
-He walked in a hastened manner once she had given him a nod of consent.
-His torch remained hung in a grasp nailed to the wall, allowing the maiden to keep a better eye on her charge.
+"I will alert the King."
+He hastened away once she had given him a nod of consent.
+His torch remained in a grasp affixed to the wall, allowing the maiden to keep a better eye on her charge.

-The blond shifted closer to the corpse, her brows furrowing due to the foul odor wafting from it's hulking body, in an attempt to roll it off of the adviser, but her wrist was grabbed.
-She peered curiously at the sable haired man, who's piercing blue eyes pleaded her not to.
+The blond shifted closer to the corpse, her brow furrowed and nostrils flared due to the foul odor wafting from its hulking body in an attempt to roll it off of the adviser, but he grabbed her wrist.
+She peered curiously at the raven-haired man, whose piercing blue eyes pleaded her not to.

-"I am offering my aid to you, Worm, and you do not take this?
-I have thoughts that would lead me to think of this moment as a sick dream of yours." she snapped, her stare fierce.
+"I am offering my aid to you, Worm, and you refuse me?
+I have thoughts that would lead me to think of this moment as a sick dream of yours," she snapped, her stare fierce.

 He managed to squirm out from beneath the behemoth, wrapping his cloak around his body quickly.
 Although the fabric stunk of oversized orc, he bore it.
 He could not let her see him grovel.
 She already thought him weak; he could not bear it if she scorned him again.
 Not this day.

-Éowyn stood, standing against the wall, her eyes watching his every move.
+Éowyn stood against the wall, watching his every move.

 Gríma lifted himself to his feet, using the opposite wall for support.
 His teeth dug into his lower lip, and a cold sweat glistened across his line-creased forehead in the glow of the fire.
 His inner thigh burned; five inches of cold, Mordorian steel cutting deeper into his near-white flesh.

 "My lady, I tremble for no act.
-Merely your golden breath sends shivers down this creature's body." he replied softly.
+Merely your golden breath sends shivers down this wretched man's body," he replied softly.

 His eyes shifted, darting about for a moment like he was guilty of a crime.
 His grey lips were licked once, twice.

-"Although..." Éowyn glanced from the corner of her steely silver orbs at the fallen mass, the black blood that drained from its neck wound reflecting the flickering flame that hung on the wall.
+"Although..." Éowyn glanced from the corner of her steely silver eyes at the fallen mass, the black blood that drained from its neck wound reflecting the flickering flame that hung on the wall.
 She straightened herself, stepping an inch closer to the adviser.
 "I will acknowledge that you have kept my life.
-Expect no thanks from me, but--" She swallowed briefly, finishing her oath.
-She had to uphold the honor of her family name, and to do that, she must act honorably toward the one who spared her life.
+Expect no thanks from me, but-" She swallowed, finishing her oath through a dry throat.
+She had to uphold the honor of her family and to do that, she must act honorably toward the one who spared her life.

 The expression of worried guilt melted into one of wonder, then to smug assurance, which flashed into watered-down look of acceptance.
 As best that he could, he knelt before her, wincing when the knife threatened to kiss his bone.
 His lips parted to speak, his hands lifted in a manner suggesting that plenty of gesturing was about to take place.

 "Counselor!"
 Once more did Éomer's voice ring, interrupting ever more.
 "Théoden King is aware of this intruder and sends word to the guard.
 We will now be stationed around the city, beginning this night."
-His heavy brows overshadowed the anger-filled orbs that were his eyes.
+Beneath his thick brows, his eyes bore into Théoden's Shadow with an near-uncontained fury.
 He leaned in close to Wormtongue, his hateful breath burning on the pale man's ear.

 "Because I am farther from my sister's side this night and beyond does not grant her to you.
-I will be watching you." Éomer righted himself, taking the blond woman's wrist gently.
+I will be watching." Éomer righted himself, taking the blond woman's wrist gently upon his fingertips.
 "Come, my sister.
 You must recount your tale of bravery to Théoden King and the guard!"